 1) Pack a Lunch

 Lunch at work almost always involves some kind of disposable container or packaging.
 Whether you keep a stash of freezer meals in the break room, eat a cup of ramen for lunch, or run down to dinner down the street for some to-go lunch, there will probably be some kind of plastic, styrofoam, or disposable paper plate, bowl, and utensil involved.
 To reduce this constant waste, start packing your own lunch in a cloth lunch bag.
-This not only gives you a chance to avoid adding to the pile of disposable food containers, it also gives you an opportunity to bring delicious food from home and improve your workplace diet.
+This not only gives you a chance to avoid adding to the pile of disposable food containers, but it also allows you to bring delicious food from home and improve your workplace diet.
 Don’t forget to pack a few energizing snacks and a beverage in a reusable metal bottle or thermos.

 2) Reduce Your Paper Use